The historic March 2019 Nebraska floods that struck parts of the OPPD service territory impacted the utility’s power plants and other infrastructure.

 They were willing to stay and do all they could to help in Fremont, which was almost entirely isolated from outside traffic and supplies over the weekend.

 The new week meant new challenges for OPPD infrastructure, including shoring up and monitoring a levee near Nebraska City Station (NCS) and ensuring the stability of substations.

 There were concerns that floodwaters would overtop the levee that helps protect NCS.
-A lower-lying area on the levee about one mile south of the plant is being closely monitored, even as waters stabilize and begin to recede in coming days.
+OPPD is monitoring a lower-lying area on the levee, about one mile south of the plant, even as waters stabilize and begin to recede in coming days.
 The levee stretches along the plant’s boundaries and buffers it from the river.
 OPPD also used aerial inspections to monitor the levee.